A simple and easy approach to decision making that prevents us from being manipulated.

 If you know what you don’t know, you might still have to make a decision, but your approaches for making that decision will change.
 For example, if you’re forced to make a decision in an area that you know is well outside your circle of competence, one tool you can use is inversion.

 I can’t tell you the relevant variables.
 There is no magic formula.
-In order to make consistently good decisions, you need to develop a deep fluency in the area in which you are making decisions and you need to pull in the big ideas from multiple disciplines to make sure you’re exercising good judgment.
+To make consistently good decisions, you need to develop a deep fluency in the area in which you are making decisions, and you need to pull in the big ideas from multiple disciplines to make sure you’re exercising good judgment.

 2. The Psychological Factors

 There are many causes of human misjudgment, including over-confidence.
 These are the subtle ways that your mind might be leading you astray at a subconscious level.
 Your subconscious mind is larger than your conscious mind, and yet we rarely pay attention to how we might be tricking ourselves.
 One way to mislead yourself, for instance, is to make decisions based on a small sample size and extrapolate the results to a larger population.
 Another way we fool ourselves is to remain committed to something we’ve said in the past.
 We might rely on an authority figure or default to what everyone else is doing.
 You get the idea.

 Usually, when we have extreme success or failure, there are four or five factors working in the same direction.
 The same goes for psychology.
 The more human misjudgment factors there are working against us, the more likely we are to make an ill-informed decision.